-In Summer, most lab reports are due two days after the labs are completed in the laboratory.
-Some exceptions will be announced ahead of time, such as a dry lab will be due in one day.
+Most lab reports are due in next lab period after the labs are completed in the laboratory.
+Some exceptions will be announced ahead of time.

 TENTATIVE LECTURE AND LAB SCHEDULE:

 Schedule is subject to change.
 I will announce the change in the class and/or in canvas announcement.